KohiZeri/C-Fruit-Snake/README.md

+Fruit Snake game created from C++
-The player maneuvers the end of a growing snake tail

-The objective of the game is to get as many points possible and trying not to collide with your tail
+Used OOP, Inheritance, Polymorphism, Vector and classes to implement the classic fruit snake game where the objective is for the player to maneuver the end of a growing snake tail while trying not to collide with the wall or itself.

-In order to gain points you must direct your snake to collide with randomized fruits on the screen

-To move up press your w key

-To move doen press your s key

-To move left press your a key

-To move right press your d key

-Good luck and have fun